dotnet/docs-maui/docs/platform-integration/device/geocoding.md

 A Bing Maps API key is required to use geocoding functionality.
 Sign up for a free [Bing Maps](https://www.bingmapsportal.com/) account.
 Under **My account** > **My keys**, create a new key and fill out information based on your application type, which should be **Windows Application**.

 To enable geocoding functionality in your app, invoke the `ConfigureEssentials` method on the `MauiAppBuilder` object in the _MauiProgram.cs_ file.
-Then, on the `IEssentialsBuilder` object, call the `UseMapServiceToken` method:
+Then, on the `IEssentialsBuilder` object, call the `UseMapServiceToken` method and pass your Bing Maps API key as the argument:

 :::code language="csharp" source="../snippets/shared_1/MauiProgram.cs" id="bootstrap_maptoken" highlight="12-15":::